Finding child care can be a difficult task, but following these steps can help:

 - Join in special events, like field trips, Career Day, Black History Month, or other holidays.

 Even if you can’t get time off from work during the day, you can still check in at drop-off and pick-up times.
 Ask the caregiver how things are going and how your child is doing.

 Visiting and participating in events at your child’s program sends a strong message.
 It tells your child and your child’s caregiver that you think what your child is doing and learning is important.

 Find out more about efforts in your community to improve the quality of child care.
 Is your caregiver involved in these activities?
 How can you get involved?
-For more information, contact your local Child Care Resource and Referral agency or call Child Care Aware® toll-free at 1 (800) 424-2246.
+For more information, contact your local Child Care Resource and Referral agency (search for your local CCR&R here) or call Child Care Aware® toll-free at 1 (800) 424-2246.